AntithesisConundrum/ctf-writeups/defcon-quals-2018/throwback/README.md

 `Anyo!e!howouldsacrificepo!icyforexecu!!onspeedthink!securityisacomm!ditytop!urintoasy!tem!`.

 ## Approach
-Since this is all that we're given, it's pretty likely that this is a stenography challenge.
+Since this is all that we're given, it's pretty likely that this is a steganography challenge.
 Let's start by trying to figure out what the original message would be.
 It's likely `Anyone who would sacrifice policy for execution speed thinks security is a commodity to pour into a system!`, replacing letters `nwltisoos`.
 Note that this replaces all of the